What are human rights?

 In 1991, the UK Government agreed to make sure that children have all of the rights listed in the Convention on the Rights of the Child.
-The Government should make laws and do other activities, like educating people about children’s rights, to make sure that children’s rights are protected.
+The Government should make laws and do other activities, like teaching people about children’s rights, to make sure that children’s rights are protected.

 The Government has passed a law – the Human Rights Act 1998 – to protect human rights generally, but have not passed a law specifically on children’s rights.
-Some of the laws the Government have passed helps to protect your rights, like laws that say you must be given special help if you can’t live with your parents, for example, or laws that make discrimination illegal.
+Some of the laws the Government have passed help to protect your rights, like laws that say you must be given special help if you can’t live with your parents, for example, or laws that make discrimination illegal.